surge-synthesizer/surge/README.md

 ## Building with support for ASIO

-On Windows, building with ASIO is often preferred for Surge standalone, since it enables users to use the ASIO low-latency audio driver.
+On Windows, building with ASIO is often preferred for Surge XT standalone, since it enables users to use the ASIO low-latency audio driver.

-Unfortunately, due to licensing conflicts, binaries of Surge that are built with ASIO **may not** be redistributed.
+Unfortunately, due to licensing conflicts, binaries of Surge XT that are built with ASIO **may not** be redistributed.
-However, you can build Surge with ASIO for your own personal use, provided you do not redistribute those builds.
+However, you can build Surge XT with ASIO for your own personal use, provided you do not redistribute those builds.

 If you already have a copy of the ASIO SDK, simply set the following environment variable and you're good to go!